karlo-rusovan/prolog_expert_system/README.md

 the system will recommend the defined solution.
 The only other thing that needs to be done is make a troubleshoot_solution(solution_name) predicate where you define what's the output of the solution and where you call the search for next solution.

+The current flowchart for troubleshooting is provided with the code in form of .drawio file which you can open using platform diagrams.net